 SolarWinds Network Performance Monitor (NPM) is a powerful network fault and availability management system that makes it easy to quickly detect, diagnose, and resolve performance issues before outages occur.
 SolarWinds NPM tracks response time, availability, uptime of routers and displays performance statistics in real time, and notifies users when something goes awry.
 PagerDuty and SolarWinds NPM work together to provide better incident alerting and easy-to-manage on-call schedules to SolarWinds’ network monitoring.
 PagerDuty alerts can be sent by a wide breadth of contact methods to ensure quick and reliable responses.

 This guide will walk you through the process of integrating SolarWinds NPM with PagerDuty.
+If you are using SolarWinds NPM version 11.5 or newer, you should use this guide instead.
 If you run into any issues with this integration, please contact our support.

 Congratulations!
 You’ve now configured SolarWinds NPM to integrate with PagerDuty.
 Please contact firstname.lastname@example.org with any questions or issues.